jaysixco/creating-dns-record/README.md

 - Observe that it still pings the old address (you'll recieve replies from the old IP address) (see screenshot)<br>

 <strong> Observe the local dns cache </strong>.
-1. In the command prompt, type "ipconfig /displaydns"
-- It will show that A (Host) Record is still the old address. </strong> (see screenshot)<br>
+1. In the command prompt, type "ipconfig /displaydns".
+It will show that A (Host) Record is still the old address. </strong> (see screenshot)<br>

 <strong> Flush the DNS cache </strong>
-1. Run cmd as an administrator <br>
-- Type "cmd" in the start menu search box, right click "Command Prompt", and click "Run as an administrator" (see screenshot) <br>
+1. Run cmd as an administrator.
+Type "cmd" in the start menu search box, right click "Command Prompt", and click "Run as an administrator" (see screenshot) <br>
-2. Type "ipconfig /flushdns" then ping “mainframe” again.
+2. Type "ipconfig /flushdns" then type "ping mainframe” again.
 The new record address should show up </strong> (see screenshot)<br>

 <strong> CNAME Record Exercise </strong><br>
 <em> What is going on here? <br></em>

 <strong> Go back to DC-1 and create a CNAME record that points the host "search" to "google.com"</strong><br>
-1. DNS manager <br>
-- In the Server page, look for Tools (top right hand corner, to the right of the flag), and then click DNS (see screenshot, copy and paste it from line 52)
+1. Open the DNS manager.
+In the Server page, look for Tools (top right hand corner, to the right of the flag), and then click DNS (see screenshot, copy and paste it from line 52)
-2. Right click + select New Alias (literally says CNAME) ><br>
+2. Right click any white section of the screen, then click "New Alias (CNAME)" ><br>
 <img width="565" alt="Capture - New Alias (CName)" src="https://github.com/jaysixco/creating-dns-record/assets/160427311/46d6ecb9-e0b7-47cb-904f-9c2801ac33d1">
 <br>
-3. Type "search" in the first box and "www.google.com" in second box <br>
+3. Type "search" in the first box and "www.google.com" in the second box <br>
 <img width="300" alt="Capture - search + google" src="https://github.com/jaysixco/creating-dns-record/assets/160427311/77628443-22e4-4616-a93e-ec581dc1230c"><br>
-4. Leave the box unchecked and Click "Ok" (see screenshot) <br>
+4. Leave the box unchecked and Click "Ok" (see screenshot)

 <strong> Switch to Client-1 </strong><br>
 1. Open up the command prompt.
 Type "ping search” then hit enter.
 Type "nslookup search” then hit enter. <br>